ievagui/test/README.md

 # test

-A very simple and ineventful test repository.
+A very simple and uneventful test repository.